Lymphatic Drainage Massage

 Your therapist may avoid or delay treatment and recommend medical input if you have:

-If you are unsure, please speak with your doctor or physiotherapist before starting lymphatic drainage massage.
-Your PhysioWorks therapist can also liaise with your medical team when appropriate.
+If you are unsure, speak with your doctor or physiotherapist before starting lymphatic drainage massage.
+Your PhysioWorks therapist can also work alongside your broader health team where appropriate.

 Lymphatic Drainage Massage and Research